cobobc/cob_MilestonePJ_4/README.md

 *   Djang Framework - high-level Python web framework that provided user authentication, content administration, email functionality and all of the backend funcionality for FOB Beats.

-*   JavaScript - used to provide interactive features throughout the site.
+*   JavaScript - used to provide interactive features throughout the site e.g. the back to top button and handling strip payments.

 *   [Heroku](https://id.heroku.com/login) -  used to deploy app